totally-not-frito-lays/workshops/fields/robotics/VEX-OLY-24/index.md

   - teams will be paired together to form an alliance for team competitions[^5]
 - Students will be referred to as athletes at the camp
 - Changing small parts of the robot is expected
+- Each team has medals to give out for some reason, the robots amass these medals
+  - stickers or medals or flag decorations

 ## Schedule